Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

 2. The Bund: If it’s your first time and you want the classic Shanghai experience, splurge on a river-facing room.
 Yeah, it’s touristy, but some clichés exist for a reason.

-Campanile: My go-to choice, nothing fancy, budget-friendly and the best value for your money.
+Campanile is my go-to choice, nothing fancy, budget-friendly, and the best value for your money.

-A man in casual clothing walks down steps in front of a traditional building with an orange wall and hanging lanterns. -Copyright-moving-jack.com
+Moving Jack in casual clothing walks down steps in front of a traditional building with an orange wall and hanging lanterns in the Jade Buddha Temple Shanghai.

 Jade Buddha Temple

-Where to Stay in Shanghai: 2026 Guide by a 1-Year Local — pin image
+Where to Stay in Shanghai: Best Areas + Hotels (2026) — pin image

 Save this for your trip to China